justintadlock/cleaner-gallery/readme.txt

 Screenshots and a demo can be found on the <a href="http://justintadlock.com/archives/2008/04/13/cleaner-wordpress-gallery-plugin" title="Cleaner Gallery">Cleaner Gallery plugin page</a>.

 == Changelog ==

+**Version 0.9.1**

+* Remove the default feature of overwriting the columns if gallery has too few images since users have asked for this.

 **Version 0.9**